rohitatzignuts/Expense-Tracker-In-Python/README.md

 ## File Format

 Expenses are stored in a file named `expenses.json`.
 The format used is JSON, making it easy to read or modify manually if needed.

-## Troubleshooting

-- **File Not Found**: If you see a "File not found" error, it means the `expenses.json` file does not exist.
-The program will create this file automatically when you add an expense.
-- **Invalid Input**: Ensure you enter valid numeric values for amounts and the correct date format (DD-MM-YYYY) when prompted.